|

 simple tulle concoction.
 Instead of a bouquet, she carried a long garland of

-flowers.
-Even today, many soon-to-be-wed women try to emulate these famous brides of history.
+Today, many women try to emulate these famous brides of history.
 Cinderella and “princess style” wedding gowns and accessories are some of the hottest sellers.
-(I succumbed to a crystal tiara and clear “glass slippers” for my own wedding (in 2001)!)
-There’s no doubt royalty continues to ignite the imagination of women everywhere, and that whoever the next royal bride may be, she too will inspire thousands of women to sigh and swoon...and rush out to copy her bridal attire.
+(I succumbed to a crystal tiara and clear “glass slippers” for my own wedding, in 2001.)
+There’s no doubt royalty continues to ignite the imagination of women everywhere, and that whoever the next royal bride may be, she too will inspire thousands of women to sigh and swoon...and rush out to copy her bridal attire. |

 |